notlelouch/Py-Ser/README.md

 # Scriptx

 Py-Ser is a lightweight and simple HTTP server implemented in Python.
-It provides basic functionality for handling HTTP requests, including serving static files, echoing content, and capturing user-agent information.
+It provides functionalities for handling HTTP requests, including serving static files, echoing content, and capturing user-agent information.

 ## Features